 [If you haven’t seen this Craigslist post, you should.]

 We had almost forgotten about the job post and I was sure I’d missed the deadline that last night in Scottsdale.
-I checked it out, drafted a text only resume and submitted it.
-I wondered “Why in the world BHIS would request a text only resume.”
+I checked it out, drafted a text-only resume and submitted it.
+I wondered “Why in the world BHIS would request a text-only resume.”
 I’ve come to find out, if you know any of these folks and their “Word Web Bugs” or “TrackBack” trickery, you get it.
 Word docs can contain all sorts of hackery fun.
 The chances of someone at this company opening a file attachment with a .docx extension are close to “hell freezing solid.”
-Anyway, Rick from BHIS called a couple days later to discuss some pre-req Linux questions and scheduled a follow up with Mike.
+Anyway, Rick from BHIS called a couple of days later to discuss some pre-req Linux questions and scheduled a follow up with Mike.
 Mike called and drilled me, spoke in Spanish and asked me to come in and meet John.

 Interviewing with John is like standing in front of a firing squad with itchy trigger fingers.
 “Oh, you wirelessed at your previous gig?
 So, which came first, WPA1 or WPA2…?”
 I went ahead and assumed he wouldn’t bother asking if it was obvious and asked him to explain.
 As those of you who have attended one of John’s classes, engagements or other public speaking series events, you know he is not short on explanations.
-He also asked “…based on your networking background, is it possible to connect to port 70000…?”
+He also asked, “…based on your networking background, is it possible to connect to port 70000…?”
 Hmmm, I pondered and as far as I knew it was impossible.
 John asked me to figure it out, and yes, it is possible.

 Anyway, I guess the point here is that you too can find your dream job.
 This company has challenged me every single day to be the absolute best I can at logic and problem solving.
 I’ve been challenged to navigate mistakes, work with our employees and customers on a level that I had never experienced before.
 It definitely wasn’t about what I knew or didn’t know at the time.
 I was expected to, under pressure, make intelligent and analytical decisions.
 That led me to figure out the C compiler uses math and simply starts over after the highest port.
 So, instead of him connecting to port 70000 and typing commands back and forth, the compiler had dumped that connection on to port 4464.
 Sure, I needed to ask him to fire up tcpdump and the answer was staring at me in trace data, but that’s not the point.